Everyone loves Nutella. But do you ever wonder if Nutella is made up of real chocolate? The simple answer is, “it doesn’t have chocolate.”

 Additionally, the cocoa powder used in Nutella is not the same as that used in hot chocolate or baking.
 It uses a special type of cocoa powder.
 It’s treated with alkali, a process known as Dutch processing.

-This is what results in a darker color and a milder flavor compared to regular cocoa powder.
+This results in a darker color and a milder flavor than regular cocoa powder.
 So, we can say that it is not a pure chocolate product like a chocolate bar or chocolate chip.

-Another factor is that Nutella is mostly made up of sugar and palm oil.
-This means that it can’t be classified as real chocolate according to the standards set by the Food and Drug Administration (FDA).
+Another factor is that Nutella mainly comprises sugar and palm oil.
+This means that it can’t be classified as real chocolate according to the Food and Drug Administration (FDA) standards.
 Its high sugar and fat content makes it an unhealthy snack option.

 It also includes other processed ingredients that can be harmful to your health.
 Unfortunately, Nutella is more of a guilty pleasure than a source of protein.
 Yikes!